-The used conical mountings have been approved from all relevant classification societies.
-All mounting rubber inserts are individual tested and selected on stiffness by our supplier.

-An adjustable central buffer controls the mounted equipment displacements due to ship movements vertically and horizontally within defined limits.
+The offered conical mountings have been approved by all relevant classification societies.
+All mounting rubber inserts are individually tested and selected on stiffness by our supplier.
+An adjustable central buffer controls the mounted equipment displacements due to ship movements vertically and horizontally within defined limits, so there is no need for separate buffers.